Antonio-Onyx/Antonio-Onyx/README.md

 - 👋 Hi, I’m Gerardo Macias
-- 👀 I’m interested in Machine Learning and Artificial Inteligence
+- 👀 I’m interested in Deep Learning (RNN, CNN, GNN)
-- 🌱 I’m currently learning Python and Java
+- 🌱 I’m currently learning about LLM's
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: gerardo_macias317@ciencias.unam.mx or
                        onyxguardx@gmail.com